worldviewer/css-html-practice/README.md

 But, jQuery does not appear to understand this.

 - Tracking down and installing a copy of IE 5 was more difficult than I expected.
 Installation would not work on a modern Macbook.
 I had to install it on a much older Mac.
 I tried fiddling with WineBottler to run more recent versions of Windows-only IE (6, 7 and 8) on a Modern Mac, but this crashed.

-- Use fill rather than color to paint SVG's

 - Found that I could reduce code size by bringing in select CSS animations from animate.css, rather than including the entire library